-You also have the option to take an undergraduate programme with a research focus.
-The four-year Bachelor of Advanced Science (Honours) will accelerate your preparation for postgraduate study.
+The four-year Bachelor of Advanced Science (Honours) is an undergraduate degree with a research focus.
+The programme will accelerate your preparation for postgraduate study.
 It will also equip you with the depth of knowledge and skills expected by today's employers.

 Whatever discipline you choose and whatever courses you take, you will discover that science itself is continually evolving.
 It integrates and embraces topics from cells to society, quarks to computation, and Mātautranga Māori to the scientific method.
 Our approach is to provide you with the education to understand that evolution and allow you to enter not only today's science-based careers, but those that will come in the future.

-At Waipapa Taumata Rau, University of Auckland, you will benefit from studying at New Zealand's world-ranked university.

-Our staff include the largest group of topranked, internationally renowned scientists in New Zealand.
+At Waipapa Taumata Rau | University of Auckland you will benefit from studying at New Zealand's world-ranked university\.
+Our staff include the largest group of top ranked, internationally renowned scientists in New Zealand.
 They will help you to build your knowledge at the cutting edge of science.

 Your education will be enhanced through outstanding teaching facilities.
-These include the award-winning laboratories in our Science Centre on the City Campus as well as purposebuilt facilities in Newmarket for Exercise Sciences, The Goldwater Wine Science Centre on Waiheke Island and the purpose-built marine research campus overlooking Goat Island Reserve in Leigh.
+These include the award-winning laboratories in our Science Centre on the City Campus as well as purpose built facilities in Newmarket for Exercise Sciences, The Goldwater Wine Science Centre on Waiheke Island and the purpose-built marine research campus overlooking Goat Island Reserve in Leigh.
 You will also be able to enjoy all the recreational and cultural opportunities that Auckland Tāmaki Makaurau has to offer.

-Congratulations on your decision to study at Waipapa Taumata Rau, University of Auckland.
+Congratulations on your decision to study at Waipapa Taumata Rau | University of Auckland.
 I look forward to welcoming you to New Zealand's largest Faculty of Science.